TimoBechtel/socketdb/docs/guide/README.md

 # Introduction

-SocketDB is an easy to use data storage that syncs accross browsers in realtime and allows you to focus on your application without worring about networking.
+SocketDB is an easy to use data storage that syncs across browsers in realtime and allows you to focus on your application without worrying about networking.

 It features: